Dana Claxton: Teaching and video production

 Claxton co-founded the Indigenous Media Arts Group and has taught at the Emily Carr University of Art and Design in Vancouver.
-In 2003 she served as the Global Television Chair at the University of Regina where she taught at the school of journalism.
-In 2010 she served as Simon Fraser University's Ruth Wynn Woodward Chair in Women's Studies.
+In 2003, she served as the Global Television Chair at the University of Regina where she taught at the school of journalism.
+In 2010, she served as Simon Fraser University's Ruth Wynn Woodward Chair in Women's Studies.

 She has worked closely with numerous Canadian and First Nations organizations, such as the National Film Board of Canada, Canadian Broadcasting Corporation, among others.
 She served as director and producer for 52 episodes of the Canadian program Wakanheja, a First Nations oriented children's program and 26 episodes of ArtZone, an art show for teenagers.
 She also served as producer and a storyteller for First Stories-VTV, a program about the Aboriginal population of Vancouver.
+Dana Claxton has curated for Unit/Pitt Gallery.

 Current life

 When not creating art, Claxton serves on panel discussions, as an art juror, curator, as well as a mentor for young and emerging artists.
-Claxton lives in Vancouver, British Columbia and is a faculty member at the University of British Columbia.
+Claxton lives in Vancouver, British Columbia, and is a faculty member at the University of British Columbia.
 She previously studied acting at HB Studio in New York City.
-She received a Masters Degree in Liberal Studies in 2007 from Simon Fraser University where she was made Ruth Wynn Woodward Endowed Chair in 2009-2010.
+She received a master's degree in Liberal Studies in 2007 from Simon Fraser University where she was made Ruth Wynn Woodward Endowed Chair in 2009–2010.